Mesozoic: Jurassic

 The Middle Jurassic spans from 175 to 163 million years ago.
 During this epoch, dinosaurs flourished as huge herds of sauropods, such as Brachiosaurus and Diplodocus, filled the fern prairies, chased by many new predators such as Allosaurus.
 Conifer forests made up a large portion of the forests.
 In the oceans, plesiosaurs were quite common, and ichthyosaurs flourished.
 This epoch was the peak of the reptiles.

 The Late Jurassic spans from 163 to 145 million years ago.
-During this epoch, the first avialans, like Archaeopteryx, evolved from small coelurosaurian dinosaurs.
+During this epoch, the first avialans, such as Archaeopteryx, evolved from small coelurosaurian dinosaurs.
 The increase in sea levels opened up the Atlantic seaway, which has grown continually larger until today.
 The further separation of the continents gave opportunity for the diversification of new dinosaurs.